OCA/project/business_requirement/README.rst

    :alt: Email Alias setup

-You can start conversation with the followers in the chatter area of the BR like tasks, issue or CRM leads.
+You can start conversation with the followers in the chatter area of the BR like in tasks, issue or CRM leads.

 Sequences
 ^^^^^^^^^